anisotropi4/siskin/README.md

 Adjust the 1024 sub-region boundaries from the prior KMeans clustering to remove internal features, such as rivers, at a distance of about 1km from the outer geographic boundary, and the associated centroid points to sit within these boundaries.

-Identify and aggregate sub-regions with a population > 10k up to a centroid distance of about 64km to form 45 grouped urban population centres using the `sklearn` `AgglomerativeClustering` algorithm.
+Identify and aggregate sub-regions with a population > 10k up to a centroid distance of about 64km to form 45 grouped urban population centres using the `scikit-learn` `AgglomerativeClustering` algorithm.
 This recursively merges pair of clusters of sample data up to a maximum linkage distance.

 Use the Python Spacial Analysis Library `Delaunay` algorithm to create a Delaunay network to connect between the 1024 centroid with edges pruned to sit within the region boundary.
 This provides edges to connect the urban population centres in the next step.